GriddleGriddle/griddle-docs/pages/docs/architecture/index.md

 1. [griddle-render](https://github.com/griddlegriddle/griddle-render) - Series of dumb components
 1. [griddle-connector](https://github.com/griddlegriddle/griddle-connector) - Hook up the components and state management

-There are a number of reason for this architecture but it mainly boils down to extensibility and maintainability.

 ## griddle-core ##

 The module that is responsible for managing state for Griddle is griddle-core.
 It consists of a series of